-Construction is under way on the $62 million Science and Academic Building at the University of Washington Bothell.
+Construction is under way on the $68 million Science and Academic Building at the University of Washington Bothell.
 The new building will house programs in science, technology, engineering and math (STEM).
-It is expected to produce 1,500 construction-related jobs, more than 1,000 students and an increase in the number of STEM graduates in the Puget Sound region.
+It is expected to accommodate more than 1,000 students and increase the number of STEM graduates in the Puget Sound region.
 Known as "Discovery Hall" it is the first building to be constructed on the UW Bothell campus in 10 years.

 About Discovery Hall

 In order to meet the increasing demand for a capable, educated workforce, the state of Washington will need to produce an additional 6,000 baccalaureate degrees annually, 2,000 of these from science, technology, engineering and math (STEM).
 These findings are according to a recent study of community and business leaders commissioned by the governor.

 Recognizing the crucial role a new UW Bothell science and academic building would have in achieving this goal, the state legislature approved funding for pre-design and design phases of the University of Washington Bothell science and academic building (Discovery Hall).

 Building on its acclaimed Nursing and Computer Science programs, UW Bothell is building out a suite of STEM degrees to meet the ever increasing demands of UW Bothell students and the community the campus serves.
 New degrees in biology and electrical engineering have been launched to great acclaim and additional baccalaureate degrees in STEM fields are coming online in the near future.

 Current enrollment is approximately 3,800 students; buildings on the UW Bothell campus were originally designed to accommodate only 1,800 students.

 UW Bothell is committed to catalyze and support excellence in the teaching and learning of science, technology, engineering, and mathematics (STEM) and other core subjects through the creation of an innovative, instructional facility and use of novel technologies."
 Kenyon S. Chan, Chancellor